 6.29.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Ensure that the value of the iteration variable is not changed other than by the loop control mechanism during the execution of a do loop.
+Ensure that the value of the iteration variable is not changed other than by the loop control mechanism during the execution of a do loop;

 Verify that where the iteration variable is an actual argument, it is associated with an intent(in) or a value dummy argument.